the-technat/technat.dev/README.md

 ### Operating systems

 We only use Linux for our task.
 Currently the focus is on Ubuntu 22.04, but that could change in the future.
+We also support ARM nodes, just that they have to be tained with the following tag:

+- `arch.axiom.technat.ch=amd64`

-Since we don't manage Infrastructure declaritively, here are the minimal requirements you need to ensure when you provision Infrastructure:
+Since we don't manage Infrastructure declaritively, there's a document that shows how my servers are usually configured before they are joined the cluster.
-- console access via provider's website/portal must be possible
-- root password must not be set (`sudo passwd -dl root`) -> prevents console + ssh login using password
-- ssh is disabled and the service is masked
-- the `secure_path` in `/etc/sudoers` contains `/usr/local/bin`
-- user `technat` must exists (example: `sudo useradd -m -G sudo -s /bin/bash technat`)
-  - password must be saved in akeyless
-  - user needs a home directory
-  - user must be able to use sudo when entering his password (e.g member of `sudo` or `wheel`)
-- tailscale must be installed and logged in (ssh, disabled key expiry + correct tags), thus enabling tailscale SSH access
-- we don't care if nodes have a public IPv4, IPv6 or just a private IP, as long as they can join our tailnet we should be able to use it (maybe not for incoming traffic but for everything else)
-- if you use any firewall within the cloud providers network, you must ensure egress traffic according to [tailscale docs](https://tailscale.com/kb/1082/firewall-ports/) is allowed, the wider they are open the better (we will use Cilium's host firewall later)

 ### Level of services